odoo/documentation/content/applications/general/companies.rst

    menu, and go to :menuselection:`Settings app --> Accounting --> Fiscal Localization`.

 .. danger::
-   Adding a branch to a company triggers an upsell, should the database be in the *Standard* or *One App Free* pricing plans.
-Adding one or more branches constitutes a multi-company database, and needs to be moved to the *Custom* pricing plan.
+   If the database is on the standard *Paid* pricing plan, adding a branch to a company triggers an upsell.
+Since adding one or more branches turns the database into a multi-company setup, it will need to switch to the *Custom* pricing plan.
+This does not affect databases on the *One-app free* plan.

    For more information on pricing, see `Odoo's pricing <https://www.odoo.com/pricing-plan>`_ page.